Loisel/colorview2d/colorview2d/README.txt

 * Windows:
- Download and execute the colorview2d binary or script file, whilst the default plotting file ("demo.dat") and the configuration file ("default.config") is present in the same directory.
+ Download and execute the colorview2d binary or script file, whilst the default plotting file ("demo.dat") and the configuration file ("default.config") are present in the same directory.

 * Linux:
  You can download a binary package, compressed as a 7z archive.